vaadin/vaadin-boothdemo/README.md

 This is a starting point for showing how Vaadin works.
 You'll need a Java 8 installation and a Java IDE like IntelliJ, NetBeans or Eclipse.

-## Get the project
+## Before JavaOne

+Clone this repository for yourself

 git clone git@gitlab.vaadin.com:fredu/vaadin-expo-something.git

-## Import the Maven project in your IDE
+### Import the Maven project in your IDE

 If you are using IntelliJ or NetBeans, just open the project from the downloaded project.
 In Eclipse, use "Import -> Existing Maven Projects"

 If you are new to Maven, you could look into [the Maven tutorial](https://vaadin.com/blog/-/blogs/the-maven-essentials-for-the-impatient-developer).

-## Start the application

-Just run the main method of the Application class in the project.
-It will Spring Boot the application and you can access it from http://localhost:8888/.

-## The booth pitch
+## The Booth Pitch

->Hi, do have you been using Vaadin before or do you wanna know what it is?
+>Hi, have you been using Vaadin before or do you wanna know what it is?

 You only leave room for a positive answer -> good first start

-> Excellent, so what do you do yourself by the way?
+> Excellent!
+So what do you do yourself by the way?
 Are you a developer or an architect or ...?

-Be interested in them but don't push!
+Be interested in them, but don't push!

-> So Vaadin is a Java UI Framework.
+> So...
+Vaadin is a Java UI Framework.
 It's completely open source and used by 150 000 developers around the world.
-Maybe we could try it together, just take the keyboard and you can see for yourself.
+Let me show you what you can do with it:

 Open up http://demo.vaadin.com/dashboard/